 If you have been involved in a car accident in Atlanta, one of the first questions that may pop into your head is whether the driver who hit you was distracted.
-We frequently have new clients ask us this question when they are involved in a car accident, whether they are rear-ended, T-boned, or hit by a driver who ran a red light.
+Our car accident lawyers in Atlanta frequently have new clients ask us this question when they are involved in a car accident, whether they are rear-ended, T-boned, or hit by a driver who ran a red light.

 Distracted driving has become a significant safety issue throughout the United States.
 It is estimated that each year more than 3,000 people die as a result of accidents involving distracted drivers, and more than 400,000 more are injured.
 Other organizations claim that these numbers are even higher, with the National Safety Council claiming that at least 28% of motor vehicle accidents are caused by texting and cell phone use.